department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/iris/preliminary interviews/topline-summary.md

 **What isn't working well?**

-- Teams need more resources to manage content; many have responsibilities outside of content authoring/management
+- Teams need more resources to manage content; many have responsibilities outside of content authoring/management.

+  > We're responsible for a whole lot.
+The capacity of the team is stretched.

 - Hard to pin down SMEs or get business lines to take ownership of their content

 **Who can we interview/observe to gain a more in-depth understanding of these processes?**

 Possibly team analysts, if we are interested in the internal content processes.
-Generally, didn't feel like the work these people are doing is obviously relevant to the learning center.
-Might be helpful to get insights into the content publishing process for eGain?
+Might be helpful to get insights into the content publishing process for eGain, or more insight into the quality teams who review content for some contact cent

-- NCC: Lindsay/Regina for content review/approval process, Billy for eGain publishing process
+- NCC: Lindsay/Regina for content review/approval process, Billy for eGain publishing process.
 - NCA: Jim Lapaglia - "he's with web services and has his hands in a lot of different things"
 - OCC: Janiece, internal content
 - DMC: Julie Lawrence, COO for "external relations" so she may know about any of their external content, need to review recording for other people
 - VEO: possibly Dorian Adeymi or Mike Cippioni.
-Not totally sure what they do.
+Need to get more clarity on their roles.
-- IRIS: Michelle
+- IRIS: Michelle Hoxsie-Quinn
+- Quality team members if we are interested in that aspect.

 **Which parts of these content management processes are things we can observe and learn from?**